anuvc/dotfiles2/README.md

 These config files have some specific settings to my system, I don't think you would be pleased with the results if you copy directly.
 Rather, try to gather the essence of the files, if you want to replicate the visual effects.

+For spotify in the polybar check out this [repository](https://github.com/Jvanrhijn/polybar-spotify).